 Title III Program Timeline

-- Second Tuesday in March - KDE will extract English Learner data from Infinite Campus for tentative Title III funding allocations
+- Second Tuesday in March - KDE will extract English Learner data from Infinite Campus for tentative Title III funding allocations.
+All English Learner data should be updated and complete in Infinite Campus before the deadline.

-- May 31 - All English Learner and Immigrant data should be updated and complete in Infinite Campus
+- May 1 - June 30 - District Data Verification for English Learner and Immigrant opens.
+All English Learner and Immigrant data should be updated and complete in Infinite Campus by June 30th.

-- June - KDE will extract English Learner data from Infinite Campus for final Title III and SEEK funding allocations
+- July 1 - KDE will extract English Learner data from Infinite Campus for final Title III funding allocations, SEEK funding allocations, and end-of year reporting.

-- Second Tuesday in October - KDE will extract Immigrant data from Infinite Campus for Immigrant Subgrant allocations
+- Second Tuesday in October - KDE will extract Immigrant data from Infinite Campus for Immigrant subgrant allocations.
+All Immigrant data should be updated and complete in Infinite Campus before the deadline.

 District assurances, Title III sub grant plans, and budgets are completed in the Grant Management Application and Planning (GMAP) System.
 The KDE GMAP webpage provides program resources, training videos, and other information to assist districts in completing the required components.